-The list of entries in an admin console table can be very large depending on the size of your company, for example, a list of users or spaces.
-To find one or more specific users, groups, or spaces, in the Search field, enter at least three characters to begin find-as-you-type.
-For example, enter product and any matching entries are displayed as shown in the following illustration.
+The list of entries in an admin console table can be very large depending on the size of your company, for example, a list of users or teams.
+To find one or more specific messaging rules, in the Search field, enter at least three characters and then press enter.

 Note: The number of search terms in a search query is unlimited, however, no more than the first 20 characters of each search term is used to return search results.

 To view all entries, clear the search field, and then press the Enter key.